What is the Maximum Leverage in Forex Trading?

 - Trading Strategy

-Striving to use the highest leverage in forex can be a dangerous task and make sure that you know the risks of leverage trading before testing.
+Striving to use the highest ratio in forex can be a dangerous task and make sure that you know the risks of leverage trading before testing.

 - Overleveraing